Nexusoft/NexusInterface/docs/Modules/README.md

 In order to test your module, you need to download and install the [latest version of Nexus Wallet](https://github.com/Nexusoft/NexusInterface/releases/latest) if you haven't.

 Just like when you develop a website, you need a suitable code editor like Visual Studio Code or Sublime Text.
-You also need to have [Node.js](https://nodejs.org/) installed (either LTS or current version is ok), though it's not a hard requirement, but it is very likely that you will need it, especially if you plan to follow the steps below.
+You also need to have [Node.js](https://nodejs.org/) installed, even though it's not a hard requirement, it is very likely that you will need it, especially if you plan to follow the steps below.

 ### 1. Initialize your repository

-Unless you're experienced with developing Nexus Wallet Modules, or you're confident about your ability to build a module from scratch, it is highly recommended that you start your project by forking or using one of the template modules below as template (click the green "Use this template" button in the repository):
+Unless you're experienced with developing Nexus Wallet Modules, or you're confident about your ability to build a module from scratch, it is highly recommended that you start your project by forking one of the template modules below or using them as a template (click the green "Use this template" button in the repository):

 - [minimal_module_template](https://github.com/Nexusoft/minimal_module_template) - A minimal "Hello World" type of module to demonstrate what a simple Nexus Wallet Module needs at minimum, written in plain HTML, CSS and Javascript.
 - [react_module_template](https://github.com/Nexusoft/react_module_template) - A simple Nexus Wallet Module template built with React.
 - [react_redux_module_template](https://github.com/Nexusoft/react_redux_module_template) - (Recommended) A Nexus Wallet Module template built with React and Redux, also includes boilerplate code and example usages of some Nexus Wallet Module's advanced features.

-Please keep in mind that your module code needs to be open source and publicly accessible (just read access).
+Please keep in mind that your module code needs to be open source and publicly accessible (read access).
 If not, Nexus team won't be able to verify your module source code and people won't be able to run your module.
 Currently, github.com is the only repository hosting that is supported, Nexus team will consider supporting more hostings in the future.

 Clone your repository on your computer and run `npm install` to install the dependencies.